 The steroids in SNRBs suppress the arachidonic acid production that causes inflammation and more pain.
 Meanwhile, the anesthesia restricts pain signals between your brain and the damaged nerve.

-SNRBs are typically diagnostic treatments for herniated discs, but they also pose multiple therapeutic effects.
+SNRBs are typically diagnostic treatments for herniated discs but pose multiple therapeutic effects.
 When used for disc herniation, SNRBs result in less pain, with a success rate of 75% for more than a year.

 8. Cell-based Therapies